FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 <img src="https://user-images.githubusercontent.com/53232113/114751253-87eb7e00-9d1a-11eb-846d-c2312a78d2e4.JPG"  width="200" height="300"> <img src="https://user-images.githubusercontent.com/53232113/114776216-d9eecc80-9d37-11eb-9f64-04a24b9f5c20.jpg" width="200" height="300"><img src="https://user-images.githubusercontent.com/53232113/114785729-b67d4f00-9d42-11eb-9d20-107e708ea9b6.jpg" width="200" height="300"><img src="https://user-images.githubusercontent.com/53232113/114786526-dd885080-9d43-11eb-9adc-27c60c3cbb63.jpg" width="200" height="300"><img src="https://user-images.githubusercontent.com/53232113/114788600-5dfc8080-9d47-11eb-9087-b7127815f5b2.jpg" width="200" height="300">
 <img src="https://user-images.githubusercontent.com/53232113/114796500-bd15c180-9d56-11eb-91d9-4b479d9f8ec9.jpg" width="1000" height="100">

+Observations
+1. it is a pretty bix pixel picture with almost 8 millon pixels
+2. for initial cluster it is used a xxxxx function.
+This function gets a random number from 0 to 1 in the vector matrix and gets the first K numbers.
+Every time the xxxxxx is run, gets different numbers.
+3. for each pixel, there is a IDX vector that point to the closest cluster.
+4. to find a new K clusters, the routine xxxxxx ...
+5. the program repeats 10 iterations until it finds the final IDX vector corresponding to final K clusters
+6. the final X_compressed matrix has [n x 1] dimensions where n is the number of pixels in the image.
+Note that this matrix has the same size for any clusters, the difference is just the numbers on it.
+For example, if there is a 16 cluster group, there will be just 16 values on the matrix.
+The way to check is by using unique(X) where X is the compressed matrix.
+7. finally this matrix is converted from  a double matrix into an image PngFile.jpg, write the image  on disk, and finally  show image on screen.

+Conclusions:
+1. the 32 cluster picture is very similar to the original and has almost half the size in kbytes, the 16, 8 and 4 cluster images, are not so clear and the sizes are very similar to the 32 cluster picture.
+2. With this particular image, the correct cluster to compress the size in almost half of the original is a 32 cluster grouping.